J-CF-Leung/Study_Vault/Physics/Quantum Mechanics/Quantum Harmonic Oscillator.md

 ## General features of the eigenfunctions
 - The energy levels are _quantised_, but the gap is negligible compared to the energy of a clasically oscillating object
 - At high energy levels, the behaviour of the particle _becomes more classical_
+- _Number of nodes_ increases with energy
+	- Nodes are associated with quick changes and high $\psi''$
 - There is a _zero-point energy_ reflecting the _uncertainty principle_

 ### Average values and uncertainty